karasulh/ToDoListApp_FromCommandLine/README.md

 - to run it like: **cargo run add "work hard sleep less"**
 - to run it like: **cargo run start "work hard sleep less"**
 - to run it like: **cargo run done "work hard sleep less"**
+- to run it like  **cargo run add "write a rust project"**

+**todo.db** file becomes like: work hard sleep less : Done write a rust project : To Do